NEW YORK UNIVERSITY

 For further information about this position listed below, please contact us at EAS Employment.

-The successful candidate will demonstrate scholarly excellence and a commitment to both graduate and undergraduate teaching.
+The successful candidate must be in possession of a relevant doctoral degree, and demonstrate scholarly excellence and a commitment to both graduate and undergraduate teaching.

 Applicants should submit a letter, a CV, a writing sample (20-30 pages), sample syllabi for both an undergraduate and a graduate course, three reference letters, as well as a statement detailing their commitment to diversity equity and inclusion, using this link on the department website.